dmeim/ilovemypretty.com/public/feelings/restless/message.md

-Restlessness often comes when your soul is searching for something—direction, purpose, or peace.
-Try to be present and ground yourself in this moment; true rest will come.
+Restlessness often comes when your soul is searching for something — ask Him for guidance.
+Try to be present and ground yourself in the moment; He will come.